Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

 For historical reasons, target actors also handle creating the ThreadActor, used to manage breakpoints in the debugger.
-Actors inheriting from BrowsingContextTargetActor expose `attach`/`detach` requests, that allows to start/stop the ThreadActor.
+Actors inheriting from WindowGlobalTargetActor expose `attach`/`detach` requests, that allows to start/stop the ThreadActor.

 Target-scoped actors are accessed via the target actor's RDP form which contains